 - You are a role model for other corps members.
 Remember that fact at all times.
 Other corps members will act and behave as they see you act and behave.
 This role model responsibility applies at all times — on the rehearsal/performance field and off.

 - Set high standards for yourself.
-Ensure that you know and understand the Corps Director’s and Instructional Staff’s expectations for the year.
-If you don’t know their expectations, you will not meet or exceed them.
+Ensure that you know and understand drum corps’ expectations for the year.

 - Smoking and / or vaping in front of other corps/staff members is not acceptable.
 This includes rehearsals, performances, bus rides, and any other functions associated with the corps.
-Most of the schools and facilities at which we stay/perform are tobacco and nicotine-free campuses.
-Please respect their regulations.

-Take care and respect your uniform, your equipment and your rehearsal/housing facilities.
+- Take care and respect your uniform, your equipment, and your rehearsal/housing facilities.
 If something needs repair, please advise an instructor, a support staff member, or the director.
-No climbing fences.
 Leave the premises cleaner than when we arrived.

 - Treat other corps members as you would like to be treated.
 Respect their personal needs and requests.
-This awareness applies to rehearsals, sleeping areas, and the bus.
-Tolerance is paramount.
-Ensure that your relationships with others include no inappropriate behavior.
-If you have a concern with someone, please advise the director for further support or action.
-Hazing and bullying will NOT be tolerated in the Mandarins.
+This awareness applies to any situation where you are with the corps, i.e. rehearsal sites, sleeping areas, the bus, other public spaces, etc. Tolerance is paramount.
+Ensure that your relationships with others include NO inappropriate behavior.
+If you have a concern with someone, please advise the Corps Director for further support or action.
+Hazing and bullying will NOT be tolerated in the Mandarins

 - Stealing is not tolerated in the Mandarins.
-Taking property belonging to other people, the Corps, or to our practice/housing sites, etc. will be dealt with severely.
+Taking property belonging to other people, the Corps, or to our practice/housing sites, etc. will result in consequences.

 - Remember that any unhappiness or anger with other corps’ behavior is dealt with at the Director level.
-Corps members and parents may be tempted to log on to newsgroups and forums to complain about others, but this is NOT the way the Mandarins do business.
 Don’t dishonor the Mandarins’ good name by posting negative comments that can be interpreted as representing the Mandarins organization’s opinion.
-Don’t start flame wars, even if you think you’re right.
 If you have nothing nice to say, then don’t say it.
-Staff is serious about protecting the Mandarins’ reputation.

 - Leave nothing to the last minute.
 Plan ahead of time to get things done.

-- Failure to adhere to the Mandarins Code of Conduct could lead to your dismissal from the corps and a forfeiture of your tour and participation fees.
+- Failure to adhere to the Mandarins Code of Conduct ,ay lead to your dismissal from the corps and a forfeiture of your Tour Fees.

-The Mandarins have an active Whistleblower reporting mechanism located on the Mandarins web site where corps members, instructional staff, volunteers, parents and drivers can anonymously submit a report or complaint regarding a concern or other issue relative to: harassment, bullying, hazing, embezzlement, safety related issues or inappropriate behavior of a sexual nature from one person to another regardless of age, sexual orientation or status within the organization.
-The Mandarins take this responsibility very seriously and we investigate every whistleblower submittal quickly in order to maintain the highest safely standards possible.
+The Mandarins have a Whistleblower form located on the Mandarins website where concerns/issues relative to: harassment, bullying, hazing, embezzlement, safety related issues or inappropriate behavior of a sexual nature from one person to another regardless of age, sexual orientation or status within the organization can be reported.
+The Mandarins take this responsibility very seriously and we investigate every whistleblower submittal quickly in order to maintain the highest safety standards possible.

 After completion of all whistleblower investigations a determination is made: